 Award: Best Grip

 The Fosmon Portable Lightweight Mini is a compact keyboard with Bluetooth 3.0 connectivity right out of the box, allowing you to easily control any smart TV, streaming mobile device, tablet, or phone that supports the wireless technology.
 It can also be charged via USB and offers a backlight, both features helping to make this a must-have for the modern living room.
 The product is small and light, clocking in at just 8 oz, with a wireless range of about 33 feet.
+It could be a contender for the leading keyboards for iPhone.

 While the touchpad was sensitive and got the job done, we found the slim form factor (not a full keyboard), while useful, may simply be too small for larger hands, especially while performing complex gestures.
 We also ran into trouble while attempting to control a PlayStation 4, finding that the keyboard worked fine but the touchpad did not.
 You can compare its features to the best keyboard and see for yourself.